sagemathinc/cocalc-doc/source/howto/low-memory.rst

 Inspect in detail why the project is running out of memory
 ----------------------------------------------------------

-1. Project settings
+1. Project Info
 ^^^^^^^^^^^^^^^^^^^

+You can click the "Info" button in the Files toolbar to see a list of running processes and how much memory each is using.
+See :ref:`project Info <ft-info>` for details.

+2. Project settings
+^^^^^^^^^^^^^^^^^^^

-You can also look in the Settings (wrench) tab of your project under "Shared RAM", which will say how much is "currently" used.
+You can look in the Settings (wrench) tab of your project under "Shared RAM", which will say how much is "currently" used.
 This is only updated once every 30 seconds though, and may not show spikes in attempted memory allocation.

-2. Use "top"/"htop" in a terminal
+3. Use "top"/"htop" in a terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently the easiest way to test this is to open a terminal in your project, then type ``top``.
 Watch the processes listed there, especially the column labeled `RES`, which stands for "resident memory".